 The site was then operated by the Toms Brook Transit-Mix plan until the 1980s.

 While it was in operation the quarry was the economic backbone of the town of Toms Brook.
-It operated its own store and provided some company housing.
-These practices were typical of corporations in the early 20th century and reflect Toms Brook’s role as a company town.
+Not only was the quarry the town's largest employer, but early operators of the quarry operated both a company store and provided company housing.